 Location: Jordan Hall of Science (room number TBA)

-Assignments: Attendance at the 3 hours evening class and an day-long Saturday class is mandatory.
-Three to five page paper to include a summary of hospice and palliative care, reflections on what the students gained from the course, and how this relates to their future careers.
-There will be a pre-test and a post-test for the day class.
-Self-study component involve several readings and films that can be completed online.
+Assignments: Three to five page paper to include a summary of hospice and palliative care, reflections on what the students gained from the course, and how this relates to their future careers.
+There will be a post-test to evaluate knowledge of the course content.
+The self-study component involves several readings and films that can be completed online.